 Anything and everything that you put into your phone eats up storage space.
 All the apps, photos, videos, or documents go straight to your ROM (Read-Only Memory).
 Cheaper models offer 16GB of space, but with the number of vital apps that a user might need, this space is not enough.
 Maxing out a smartphone's storage could also result in lags and a frustrating experience.

-At least a 32GB space should be enough for light users, for those who do business or pleasure on their smartphones should consider getting a 128GB variant.
+At least a 32GB space should be enough for light users or those who only need to install a handful of medium-sized apps.
+On the other hand, those who do business or pleasure on their smartphones should consider getting a 128GB variant.
 Well, when it comes to purchasing a mobile device, what you pay for is what you will get.

 One of the biggest factors that consumers consider is the display type and how big is the screen size.
 All modern mobile phones have touchscreens so it is only logical to make the screens responsive, tougher, and with high resolution.